 Story Writing Topics for Class 10

-For the story writing section in Class 10 as well as Class 6 to Class 12 for CBSE, the students are asked to frame a story on a particular given topic.
-The title and moral carries 1 mark while the story content is for 4 marks and the story expression is given 5 marks after evaluation of coherence, accurate use of words and correct spelling and punctuation.
-Here are some useful story writing topics for Class 10:
+For the story writing section in Class 10 as well as Class 6 to Class 12 for CBSE, the students are asked to frame a story based on a number of story writing topics The title and moral carries 1 mark while the story content is for 4 marks and the story expression is given 5 marks after evaluation of coherence, accurate use of words and correct spelling and punctuation.
+Here are some useful story writing topics for Class 10 with narrative writing format:

 Story Writing Topic 1